-melbi fa ti [vau]

-beautiful x 1 =this

-Beautiful this-is (to someone by some standard).
+melbi fa ti [vau] beautiful Beautiful Beautiful, it is! x 1 =this this-is (to someone by some standard).

-Beautiful, it is!

 Basic structure of an utterance

 People usually don't say just one sentence.
 Lojban has a specific structure for talk or writing that is longer than one sentence.
 The entirety of a given speech event or written text is called an utterance.